nyorain/vil/docs/own/done.md

+- [x] when viewing an image live in the resource viewer, we just use pendingLayout as layout.
+But we don't lock anymore, maybe there's another submission before gui rendering is done that changes pendingLayout.
+	  Instead, assume a fixed layout there and then do a manual transition before/after while the lock is held
+	  	- Accessing pendingLayout outside a lock is a race in general.
 - [x] look into a lot of descriptor names not being visible anymore likely related to spirv-cross update
 - [x] fix buffmt for storageBuffer array (crashes atm, does not expect array on that level)